 Two others in the Washington University Discovery Program (1996) photo graduated with the author of blog at the same school of architecture at University of Kansas same year, 6 years later...

-The following blogs are Interviews performed in the summer of 2013 with a man full of random thoughts and legendary type of architectural experiences.
+The following blogs are Interviews performed in the year of 2013 with a man full of random thoughts and legendary type of architectural experiences.
 Olaf is his real first name.
 I (Chris Teeter) knew his son Tom from my studies at University of Kansas and randomly ran into Tom in 2012 in NYC.
 We reminisced about all the great stories Tom had told me about his immigrant architect father.
 Given my boredom with the profession I requested an interview with this now insane man.
 Archifiction.